Defining A Polar Vortex And Highlighting Its Potential Dangers

 Hypothermia

-In subzero temperatures, it can only take minutes for your body's temperature to drop below its core temperature.
+In subzero temperatures, it can only take minutes for one’s core body temperature to drop to dangerously low levels.
 In the extreme cold of a polar vortex, this process is accelerated.

 If not treated immediately, this condition is normally deadly, and quite a few fatalities were recorded during this period in the coldest states.